-(Washington, DC) - Congresswoman Annie Kuster (NH-02) released the following statement on the passing of Keene Police Chief Brian Costa:
+(Washington, DC) – Today, Congresswoman Annie Kuster (NH-02) released the following statement on the unveiling of a revised healthcare bill by Senate Republicans:

 In The News

 This article originally appeared in the Concord Monitor, June 6, 2004.